FOSSCellNITCalicut/Newsletter/README.md

 5. Edit the post in the `content/post` folder

-6. Add images to the `static` folder
+6. Add images to the `static` folder.
+Refer to the existing posts for the image path

 7. Run `hugo` to build the site
     ```bash